-The program includes historical study of art theory and visual objects, as well as methods in critical analysis of writings and texts, visual analysis of artworks and the synthesis of the historical and current role of art and visual objects in contemporary culture of 2020.
+The program includes historical study of art theory and visual objects, as well as methods in critical analysis of writings and texts, visual analysis of artworks and the synthesis of the historical and current role of art and visual objects in contemporary culture.
 The art works and objects studied in this program focus primarily on cultures within North America and Europe, with some exceptions.
 The program leverages the availability of web sources and open scholarship as the main source of content with the limited use of a textbooks.
-Students will develop independent and original research, in addition to critical thinking and analysis skills.
+Students will develop independent and original research in addition to critical thinking and analysis skills.

 - Demonstrate advanced knowledge of areas of art history and gain proficiency in interpreting images/objects in ways that consider the historical contexts in which they were produced and received.